 Ivalina is from Bulgaria and completed her MChem in Chemistry with industrial placement from the University of Durham (2016).
 During her undergraduate studies she spent one year (2015-2016) working at Johnson Matthey’s Technology Centre, Billingham, developing novel heterogeneous catalysts.
 Ivalina is an EPSRC CRITICAT CDT student.
 Her research will be directed towards studying structure-property relationships of zeolites and zeotypes for applications in catalysis.
 She will develop methods to investigate MTO and SCR reactions throughout space and time in single crystals and perform synchrotron-based experiments (in-situ IR and EXAFS spectroscopy).
 The work will be carried out in collaboration with Professor Andrew Beale at the EPSRC Catalysis Hub, Harwell.
 Iva enjoys swimming, hiking and playing team sports with her colleagues.

-Alice Bumstead and Charlotte Pleass are working with Ram investigating mesoporous MOFs for applications in catalysis and membranes.
+Alice Bumstead is working with Ram investigating nanoparticles in MOFs for applications in catalysis.